epfl-ada/ada-2025-project-adacore42/README.md

    - [**US Labor Statistics (May 2024, all data)** ](https://www.bls.gov/oes/tables.htm)
    - [**US Census Data (2018 Census Occupation Index)**](https://www.census.gov/topics/employment/industry-occupation/guidance/indexes.html)

-   While these datasets contain their own methods of categorising jobs, the main concern for the project at this stage is **solely to construct a full list of occupations**, ranging from very specific titles to more general terms.
-In total, these datasets add up to **~33,000 distinct occupations**, once the data is cleaned and treated.
-The list could be further enriched by including **synonyms and colloquial terms** for each job.
+   The main purpose of these datasets is to construct a comprehensive list of occupations.
+Other data in said datasets is not used.

 2. **Dictionary of gendered words**: